Skip to Content

 2. AUTHORITY

-1. Students’ Financial Obligations – Section 54.007(a-b) of the Texas Education Code allows tuition and fees to either be paid in full before the beginning of the semester or be paid under an installment plan with an initial payment due before the beginning of the semester.
+1. Students’ Financial Obligations – Section 54.007(a-b) of the Texas Education Code allows tuition and fees to either be paid in full or be paid under an installment plan with an initial payment due not later than the date established by the institution which should be no later than the date established by the Texas Higher Education Coordinating Board for certifying student enrollment for the semester or term for purposes of formula funding.
 Students are expected to meet their financial obligations to Texas State within the designated time allowed.

 2. Penalties for Failure to Pay – Section 54.007 (c-d) of the Texas Education Code allows for consequences to be imposed for failure to pay in the allotted time the amount owed to the university for tuition, fees, charges, or any other financial obligations.